epfl-ada/ada-2021-project-apa/README.md

 ![Data pipeline](figures/data_pipe.png)

 Remarks:
-- We extract quotes by detecting when the speaker is the exact name (Name + Family Name) of a politician or when the target party is mentioned (republican(s) by a democrat and covnersely).
+- We extract quotes by detecting when the speaker is the exact name (Name + Family Name) of a politician or when the target party is mentioned (republican(s) by a democrat and conversely).
 - A few names appear several times in the congress members list for various reasons.
 For instance, Donald Payne refer to two different politicians (Donald M. Payne and Donald Payne Jr. - father and son).
 We decided to drop duplicated names and their quotes.

 ### 2. Political cleavage analysis